ZingaRene/Project-to-deploy-a-multi-agent-AI-app-for-travel-planning-using-CrewAI-Groq-and-Tavily/README.md

 O resultado é um sistema que combina “raciocínio”, consulta externa, planejamento e geração de conteúdo, representando um exemplo real de como arquitetar, implantar e escalar
 Aplicações de IA orientadas a agentes em cenários práticos e de alto valor.

+# How to run the project

+## Open the terminal or command prompt, navigate to the folder with the files, and run the command below to create a virtual environment:

+conda create --name env python=3.13

+## Activate the environment:

+conda activate env (or: source activate env)

+## Install pip and dependencies:

+conda install pip
+pip install -r requirements.txt

+# Run the app:

+streamlit run project_app.py

+## Use the commands below to deactivate the virtual environment and remove the environment (optional):

+conda deactivate
+conda remove --name env --all